pytorch/pytorch/docs/source/notes/amp_examples.rst

 whether or not to skip the step.
 This may result in one optimizer skipping the step while the other one does not.
 Since step skipping occurs rarely (every several hundred iterations) this should not impede convergence.
-If you observe poor convergence after adding gradient scaling to a multiple-optimizer model, please file a bug report.
+If you observe poor convergence after adding gradient scaling to a multiple-optimizer model, please report a bug.

+.. currentmodule:: torch.cuda.amp

+.. _amp-multigpu:

 Working with Multiple GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^